USask-BINFO/DVOS/README.md

 ## Overview

-This repository contains the official implementation for the paper "A Semi-Self-Supervised Approach for Dense-Pattern Video Object Segmentation".
+This repository contains the official implementation for the paper [A Semi-Self-Supervised Approach for Dense-Pattern Video Object Segmentation](https://openaccess.thecvf.com/content/CVPR2025W/V4A/papers/Najafian_A_Semi-Self-Supervised_Approach_for_Dense-Pattern_Video_Object_Segmentation_CVPRW_2025_paper.pdf).
 We tackle the challenging task of Dense Video Object Segmentation (DVOS) in agricultural settings, particularly wheat head segmentation, where objects are numerous, small, occluded, and move unpredictably.
 Our approach uses a semi-self-supervised method leveraging synthetic data and pseudo-labels, significantly reducing the need for costly manual video annotations.
 The core of our method is a multi-task UNet-style architecture enhanced with diffusion and spatiotemporal attention mechanisms.

 <div style="text-align: justify;">
   <img src="data/readme/main_figure02.png" alt="" width="500"/>